gu-mi/GOglm/README.md

-GOglm
+# GOglm
 =====

-Length Bias Correction in Gene Ontology Enrichment Analysis Using Logistic Regression
+The R package **GOglm** is Length Bias Correction in Gene Ontology Enrichment Analysis Using Logistic Regression